10 minutes Reading time

-This is our latest one for 2018.
+This is our latest report on the Outdoor Retailers market for 2019.
 Inside you’ll find the latest metrics for the top 48 Outdoor Retailer sites and where they rank against each other.
 See where you sit within your digital landscape and where your biggest competitors are performing best so you can tailor your strategy to improve in the coming year.

 We’ve analysed the technical aspects of sites, looking at SEO and visibility year on year, link authority and quality and also the performance of social channels.
 Brands can use this information to their advantage, helping you to see which areas need the most focus.

 Once we’ve done our overall analysis of the market in terms of performance metrics, we then do our research to find out why certain retailers have come out on top.
 The report shows you the data and statistics while this post discusses brands in more detail, giving you a fuller insight into the whole market.

 It’s been a varied year for Outdoor Retailers in terms of visibility, with half our featured retailers showing improvements and the other half losing visibility or stagnating.